Željko Ivanek: Acting career

 Ivanek has worked extensively on the stage.
 In 1982, he originated the role of Hally in Athol Fugard's play "Master Harold"...and the Boys.
 He appeared in the U.S. premieres of Cloud Nine (for which he earned the 1981 Drama Desk Award for Outstanding Featured Actor in a Play), and The Pillowman.
 He performs frequently on Broadway and has been nominated for three Tony Awards for his performances in the original production of Brighton Beach Memoirs, in Two Shakespearean Actors, and in a revival of The Caine Mutiny Court-Martial, alongside David Schwimmer and Tim Daly.

 However, Ivanek is perhaps best known for his supporting roles in a number of well-known television series.
 His first television role was as Sammie Wheaton on the soap opera The Edge of Night.
-Other roles include Emile Danko in Heroes; Roland in The X-Files; prosecuting attorney Ed Danvers in Homicide: Life on the Street; Ray Fiske in Damages; J.J. in Big Love; the Magister in True Blood; Governor James Devlin in Oz; Serbian terrorist Andre Drazen in 24; and Blake Sterling, the Director of National Intelligence in the NBC drama series The Event.
+Other roles include Emile Danko in Heroes; Roland in The X-Files; prosecuting attorney Ed Danvers in Homicide: Life on the Street; Ray Fiske in Damages (for which received the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series); J.J. in Big Love; the Magister in True Blood; Governor James Devlin in Oz; Serbian terrorist Andre Drazen in 24; and Blake Sterling, the Director of National Intelligence in the NBC drama series The Event.

-Most recently, Ivanek played Russell Jackson in the TV series Madam Secretary.
+Ivanek played Russell Jackson in the TV series Madam Secretary.
 He portrayed John Dickinson, the Pennsylvania representative to the Second Continental Congress, in the miniseries John Adams.
 He has guest-starred on such shows as Law & Order: Special Victims Unit and House.
 He has appeared several times on Law & Order, both as one-off characters and as Ed Danvers in crossover episodes with Homicide: Life on the Street.

 In addition to his stage and television work, Ivanek has appeared in more than 20 feature films, including The Sender, in which he made his feature film debut as the unnamed title character; School Ties; Black Hawk Down; In Bruges; Dogville; The Bourne Legacy; Donnie Brasco; Argo; Seven Psychopaths; and Three Billboards Outside Ebbing, Missouri.

 In 2012, he portrayed Dr. Stafford White in the drama The Mob Doctor.
 As of 2014, he had supporting roles in several shows on broadcast and cable television, including the series Revolution, where he plays the recurring roles of Dr. Calvin Horn and an illusory nanotech avatar of Horn; Suits; Banshee; and The Americans.

 In the documentary That Guy...
 Who Was in That Thing, Ivanek states that his contract includes a rider to ensure that the first letter in his name, Ž, has its caron properly rendered in any credits sequence where his name appears.

-Awards

-Ivanek has received recognition for his on-screen work.
-In 2008, he was awarded the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance in the role of Ray Fiske on Damages.